Fall…Does My Lawn & Landscape Still Need Fertilizer?

 Warm season grasses are at the end of their growing season.
 In October and November, warm season lawns don’t require nitrogen.
 With shorter days, cooler days and nights, and the decrease in soil temperature, growth slows, and turf color fades.

-Heavy nitrogen fertilizer during October in an effort to maintain color longer into the fall is harmful for bermuda and a catalyst for Spring Dead Spot Disease.
+Heavy nitrogen fertilizer in October in an effort to maintain color longer into the fall is harmful for bermuda and a catalyst for Spring Dead Spot Disease.

 The chances of having Spring Dead Spot Disease next year increases when nitrogen fertilizer is applied to a bermuda lawn in the last 4-5 weeks before the first freeze, which in central Oklahoma is typically the first week of November.

-So, if you are thinking your bermuda lawn needs one more shot of nitrogen before the end of the season, don’t do it.
-There is a good chance you are doing more harm than good.
+So, if you are thinking because it has been a warm fall your bermuda lawn needs one more shot of nitrogen before the end of the season, don’t do it.
+You are doing more harm than good.

 Spring Dead Spot is a disease that impacts bermuda lawns in the spring as the lawn is coming out of dormancy.
 One of the catalyst is heavy nitrogen applications in October applied in an effort to keep a warm season lawn green and active late into the fall.